 I reported this to Hotels.com and they refuse to refund me my money and they still advertise hotel under incorrect name on their website.
 The true name of the hotel and reviews shows there was a recent shooting in lobby 3 months ago which can be googled and seen on channel 6 news.
 The phone didn't work, the elevator didn't work and they had a club attached where they were frisking all the customers.
 These were the only other customers staying at hotel.

-do not use hotels.
-Com ever!
-They gave us the wrong address of the grand canyon inn hotel through email which caused us to drive extra 2 hours in the middle of nowhere at 8pm!
+I would give negative five star if there's an option!
+Do not use hotels.com ever!
+They gave us the wrong address of the Grand Canyon Inn hotel through email which caused us to drive extra 2 hours in the middle of nowhere at 8pm!
 And when I called them, the representative was so rude, he kept on telling me it is not their mistake and told me I contacted the wrong hotel.
 He is the one who gave me the hotel's phone number and by calling the hotel I get the correct address, so I talked to their supervisor in which I did get some coupon but I did not receive the coupon within 72 hours like he promised!
 I had to talk to their customer service online again to get the coupon!
 Mad!

 Do not use hotel.
-Com *** this site sucks!
+Com.
+This site sucks!

 I booked a room with Hotels.com based on the free cancellation policy.
 Hotels.com immediately charged me for the whole 23 days without previous notification 20 days before my arrival to the hotel.
 Due to changes in my plans I had to cancel my reservation.
 After tedious efforts, I was finally able to cancel my reservation and received a message that I would be reimbursed within 30 business days.
 This means that Hotels.com will be sitting on my money for approximately 50 days.

 Imagine they do this with at least 1000 people per month at the rate of 1000 dollars per person!
 What a fantastic business!
 They are permanently sitting on millions of dollars while you have no say and no mean to get back your money.
 I tried to complain but of course didn't receive any answer.

-ATLANTA, GEORGIA -- I was on line booking a room at the Sheraton for my son's trip to Atlanta.
+ATLANTA, GEORGIA -- I was online booking a room at the Sheraton for my son's trip to Atlanta.
 I called the customer service no. on the screen to ask if the Sheraton gave a discount with AAA.
-A very pleasant Hotels.com representative told me no as the room was already discounted. (it wasn't but I let that go.)
+A very pleasant Hotels.com representative told me no as the room was already discounted (it wasn't but I let that go).
 She further said that b/c of the Valentine Day w/e, there was only one room left and she could secure it for me.
 I was under the understanding that we could reschedule/cancel 48 hours prior.
 After some back and forth with my son, we booked the room for 3 nights.
 I then called back the next day that my son's team had a schedule change and only needed 2 nights.